 Overcoming Mental and Emotional Illness through Faith

 In Scripture we read of Jesus being followed by multitudes.
 Contemporary images do not depict an accurate picture of these crowds.
-To our mindset, the multitudes were full of average, middle class people with clean unwrinkled robes, fresh washed faces, and inquisitive smiles.
+To our minds, the multitudes were full of average middle class people with clean unwrinkled robes, fresh washed faces, and inquisitive smiles.
 While it is true Jesus was surrounded by ordinary people, we miss those to whom he especially reached out.
 The people most desperately seeking Jesus were those in severe needs.
 The afflicted, lame, crippled, epileptic, blind, demon possessed, mute, paralytics, the scorned or rejected, those in the deepest poverty of life experience and mind all came to Jesus.
 People we are tempted to avoid, looking askance and displeasure at, are those who sought Him.

 What was the Lord’s response?
 He warmly and mercifully welcomed.
 Jesus walked among them, touched them, and taught them in redeeming love.
 Each never left Jesus the same again.
-Throughout the entire pages of Scripture, we read of God reaching out to the most afflicted and unwanted.
+Throughout the pages of Scripture, we read of God reaching out to the most afflicted and unwanted.

 It can be very challenging to our limited understanding that God’s view is to value our spiritual growth in connection to Him of higher importance than our temporary comfort.
 We can become disillusioned and hurt until we realize this is where the redeeming grace of Christ meets us.
 The paradoxes of joy in suffering, finding ourselves by losing ourselves in Him, and wholeness in the midst of infirmity come alive in His mercy.
 What hope a resurrected, living Savior is to the darkness of mental distress.